google-ai-edge/mediapipe-samples/examples/audio_classifier/raspberry_pi/README.md

-# MediaPipe Audio classifier example with Raspberry Pi.
+# MediaPipe Audio classifier example with Raspberry Pi

 This example uses [MediaPipe](https://github.com/google/mediapipe) with Python on a Raspberry Pi to perform real-time audio classification using audio streamed